Most pet turtle species are tough but they can still suffer when you make errors. These are the 5 biggest mistakes pet turtle owners make.

 Without this, your turtle will eventually die.

-For a list of recommended UV lights for turtles check out this post here.
+For a list of more recommended UV lights for turtles check out my post on UVB lights for turtles.

 #3 – How Much Water Should Be In A Turtle Tank?